Un-carrier: Simple Global roaming service

-Carrier Freedom (Un-carrier 4.0)
+Rebates for new customers

 On January 8, 2014, T-Mobile revealed Un-carrier 4.0.
 Known as Get Out of Jail Free Card, T-Mobile offered to pay off the Early Termination Fees (ETF), up to $375 per line, for individuals and families who wanted to switch from AT&T, Verizon, or Sprint to T-Mobile.
 According to T-Mobile, "With an eligible phone trade-in, the total value of the offer to switch to T-Mobile could be as high as $650 per line."

 On April 9, 2014, T-Mobile released their first of three parts to their "Un-carrier 4.5" initiative.
 This was a new, low-cost called "Simple Starter".
 Like "Simple Choice", it includes unlimited talk and text.
 The main difference is that "Simple Starter" only included 500 MB of data, after which Internet access was disabled until the next billing cycle or until more access was purchased.
 Other "Simple Choice" features, such as Simple Global and Music Unleashed, are unavailable on "Simple Starter".
 This plan was later replaced by a slightly pricier variant, featuring 2 GB of Internet access instead of 500 MB.
 "Simple Starter" has since been discontinued for new customers.

 On April 10, 2014, T-Mobile released their second part of the "Un-carrier 4.5" initiative, specifically for tablets.
 This included a promotion that, for a limited time, sold tablets with built-in 4G LTE modems at the same price as a tablet without said modem.
 The initiative also included the ETF payoff program extending to tablet customers.
 The final part was a promotional price for mobile Internet.

 On April 14, 2014, T-Mobile announced their final part to their "Un-carrier 4.5" initiative.
 T-Mobile abolished overages for all T-Mobile customers on all plans, current and grandfathered.
 CEO John Legere also started a petition to other carriers to do the same.